-Following sociological principles should be kept in view while construction curriculum interest of the pupils.
+Following sociological principles should be kept in view while construction curriculum

 - The curriculum should be such that it helps in achievement of the social aim of education. - The curriculum should be chosen on the basis of the problems and the needs of society.
 But it should also pay the attention to the real problems and